MohitVP/Three-Tier-Architecture-Azure-/README.md

 Screenshots or validations (if added)

-And I upload file as Word file so if you see a (raw) just click on that you will automatically download that work file and all the steps i mentioned.
+[And I upload file as Word file so if you see a (raw) just click on that you will see that file and all the steps I mentioned.]